bnb-chain/BEPs/BEP18.md

 ## 2. Abstract

 [State sync](https://docs.binance.org/fullnode.html#state-sync) is a way to help newly-joined users sync the latest status of the binance chain.
-It syncs the latest sync-able peer's status so that fullnode user (who wants to catch up with chain as soon as possible) doesn't need sync from block height 0 (with a cost that discards all historical blocks locally).
+It syncs the latest sync-able peer's status so that fullnode user (who wants to catch up with chain as soon as possible with a cost that discards all historical blocks locally) doesn't need sync from block height 0.

 BEP-18 Proposal describes an enhancement of existing state sync implementation to improve user experience.
-The latest status to be synced is represented by **"snapshot"**, which consists of a manifest file and a bunch of snapshot chunk files.
-The manifest file summarizes version, height and checksums of snapshot chunk files of this snapshot.
-The snapshot chunk files encoded essential state data to recover a full node.
+The status of the blockchain that can be synced is represented in a **"snapshot"**, which consists of a manifest file and a bunch of snapshot chunk files.
+The manifest file summarizes version, height, and checksums of snapshot chunk files of this snapshot.
+The snapshot chunk files contain encoded essential state data to recover a full node.

 This BEP introduces the following details: